Anxiety management techniques vs. a treatment program

 Here is an explanation of psychologists vs psychiatrists vs. other mental health professionals.

-I also offer an online program that includes a self-paced course, a desensitization laboratory and public speaking practice clubs for the anxious (think "pre-toastmasters").
-Throughout the program, I work with you as your guide and coach to keep you on track towards your goals and guide you how to desensitize successfully.
+You can also check out my online program that includes a self-paced course, a desensitization laboratory and desensitization practice clubs for the anxious (think "pre-toastmasters").
+Throughout the program, I work with you as your guide and coach to keep you on track towards your goals and guide you to desensitize successfully.